TotalKrill/bevy_ui_anchor/README.md

         vec3(-12., 8., 0.),
         vec3(6., 2., 0.),
     ]];

     // Make a CubicCurve
     let bezier = CubicBezier::new(points).to_curve().unwrap();

-    // Spawning a cube that the UI will follow, make it follow the curve let target = commands
+    // Spawning a cube that the UI node will be anchored to let target = commands
         .spawn((
             Mesh3d(meshes.add(Cuboid::new(0.3, 0.3, 0.3))),